senthilnayagam/bigfiles/readme.md

 - [x] List instructions if no params passed.
 - [x] Display message if no duplicates found (either "0 duplicates found" or "no duplicates found").
 - [x] Version number and author information.
+- [x] find local ip address for accessing it from other computers in the network
+- [x]  generate QRcode for the local ip in terminal

+### Work in Progress

+- [ ] run a simple web app which can list duplicate files and large files and maybe a few sorting or search function via web interface

 ### Todo